foretspaisibles/bsdowl/README.md

 - Debian Jessie and newer

-It is hoped to function well under several other operating systems such as NetBSD, OpenBSD or even Cygwin.
+It is hoped to function well under several other operating systems such as NetBSD, OpenBSD and other Linuces.
 See our [compatibility list](wiki/Compatibility) on the wiki.

 This README contains enough information to get you started.
 You